 Avoid the car, there are not many parking areas and, once there, the bus service is really good.
 Nearby the Sintra’s train station you’ll find the stop of the 434 bus, that connects all the main attractions in a loop.
 You can buy the daily ticket directly from the driver, it allows you to get on and off wherever you want.

 The first stop is at the historical center of Sintra, where you can walk around in its narrows streets, until you reach the Palacio Nacional, down in the heart of the town.
 The mix of gothic and renaissance style and the distinctive huge coned kitchen chimneys make it a remarkable building.

-Believe us, that’s the most sober buildings you’ll see that day!
+Believe us, that’s the soberest buildings you’ll see that day!

 EXTRA TIP: Buy the tickets for the other attractions at the tourist office nearby, this will avoid you further lines.
-They may be veeery long in high season.
+They may be very long in the high season.

 The palace follows an exuberant gothic style, with pinnacles and gargoyles, but the real attraction is the surrounding estate.
 Get lost in it, it is full of hidden tunnels and concealed symbolism.

 The Moors Castle is a classic ruined castle with high fortified stone walls.
 Thanks to its position located on top of the hill it offers you a wonderful view.
 Walking around the castle is free, and the main gate allows you to have a glimpse of the inner courtyard if you’re on a budget.